Fuzay/ChaosGuardianKiller/README.md

 ## TODO

-* Make the robot travel from anywhere to the dragon (multiples of 10 000) **done**
+* Make the robot travel from anywhere to the dragon (multiples of 10 000) **done (you need to set the distance between two dragon)**
-* Make the robot charge itself when it needs it **done**
+* Make the robot charge itself when it needs it **done (need to give him charger solar and redstone block in this order)**
-* Check wether or not the dragon is alive when it arrives to the island
+* Check wether or not the dragon is alive when it arrives to the island **done**
-* Break the dragon's shields **started**
+* Break the dragon's shields **done (the dragon kill the robot if the dragon is loaded and the shiel is not killed after one attack)**
 * Attack the dragon itself
-* Going to the core of the island to break the chaos shard
+* Going to the core of the island to break the chaos shard **done**

-Currently the main challenge is to find a way for the robot to break the shields.
-I'm currently looking into using PSI alongside OpenComputers, but we could potentially make the robot check every block arround 10 000 for Shield Blocks.
-It would be long, but it would work.
+Currently the main challenge is to find a way for the robot to kill the dragon.
 Feel free to try it out yourself (maybe in a separated branch).

 ## Dependencies